ytrevor81/defi-bank/README.md

 # defi-bank
 A decentralized bank on Rinkeby, where you can deposit ETH and withdraw your ETH + interest

-The "interest" that the user will collect once they withdraw their ETH is a custom ERC 20 token named Trev Bank Currency (TBC).
+The "interest" that the user will collect once they withdraw their ETH is a custom ERC-20 token named Trev Bank Currency (TBC).

 If you have a Rinkeby account connected to your MetaMask wallet, check out my DeFi app here: https://ytrevor83.github.io/defi-bank-live/